keylime/enhancements/7_multi-tenancy.md

 Keylime works in the context of a single tenant.
 Any agents registered within Keylime can be seen by all (who have access to the system).

-Should an owner of a Keylime deployment want to host multiple tenants, there will be no isolation of view and management rights for a registered agent.

-An owner of a Keylime deployment may want to provide services to multiple tenants (or users) and allow them to manage and create their own users , groups and administrators while isolating views of agents to just members of that group.d
+An owner of a Keylime deployment may want to provide services to multiple tenants and allow them to manage and create their own users , groups and administrators while isolating control of agents to only members of a certain group(s).

 ### Goals